The International General Certificate of Secondary Education (IGCSE) Programme - an evolving, globally relevant educational opportunity.

 The IGCSE Curriculum in DAIS

-In Class VIII, which is a preparatory year, students study academic subjects that prepare them for the IGCSE programme, ranging from First Language English, Second Languages like Hindi , French and Spanish , Sciences, Social Sciences and Mathematics, along with optional subjects like Drama, Art and Computer Studies.
+Class 8, is a foundation year that focuses on building the skills and attributes integral towards preparing for the formal years (Class 9 and 10) of the IGCSE Programme.
+The class comprises of students moving from Class 7 in DAIS along with students who are new admissions to Class 8.
+Students study academic subjects that prepare them for the IGCSE programme, ranging from First Language English, Second Languages like Hindi, French and Spanish , Sciences, Humanities and Mathematics, along with optional subjects like Drama, Art and Computer Studies.
 It is complemented by the Macquarie University-designed, inter-disciplinary 'Big History' project offered in Class VIII, to develop critical thinking and research skills.
 Students will be required to study Marathi as a compulsory Third Language.

 The following are the subject Choices for Classes IX and X.

 |Group 1- Languages (Compulsory)||Group 2 -Humanities & Social Sciences (Compulsory)||Group 3- Sciences (Any two/all three)||Group 4 Mathematics)||Group 5 -Professional & Creative, (Choose any one)|